-When creating an account, you will be asked to enter an optional email address and password from your account, at any time in Overcast’s app.
-Email addresses are only used for logging in, password resets, responding to emails that you initiate, and notifications that you request.
+You may optionally add an email address and a password to your account, or remove the email address and password from your account, at any time in Overcast’s app.
+Email addresses are only used for logging in, password resets, responding to emails that you initiate, and sending notifications that you request.
 We don’t send promotional emails.

 We store information about your podcasts, episodes, and listening progress to sync this information between the website and your devices.
 We also collect anonymous statistics about which podcasts are most popular to help inform our recommendation engine.

 If you enable notifications, we must store a token to send them.
 We never use notifications for marketing.

 If you upload files to Overcast, we need to store them until you delete them.

 If you subscribe to a password-protected podcast, we need to store the credentials you provide in order to keep it updated.

 Our server software may also store basic technical information, such as your IP address, in temporary memory or logs.